 As highlighted in the investment strategies described above, many of the investments made by the Firm are based on identifying relative value opportunities, exploiting market mispricings, and understanding process complexity, non-correlation or other factors.
 The investment theses behind the positions taken by the Firm on behalf of the Elliott funds may represent special situations, tactical opportunities, or where the Firm is otherwise able to act opportunistically.
-Such investment strategies are expected to have less exposure to climate-related risks.
+During the reference period, such investment strategies continued to be assessed as having limited exposure to climate related risks (and see further below regarding scenario analysis).